matiasanu/videocallshop-api/README.md

 - 422 - Unprocessable Entity: Bad params.
 - 400 - Bad Request.
 - 401 - Unauthorized.
+- 409 - Conflict. message: "You are already in call."
+- 409 - Conflict. message: "Call request does not in queue."
 - 200 - OK.

 ### `GET` - `/stores/:storeId/calls/:callId`